MicrosoftDocs/power-automate-docs/articles/use-functions-in-conditions.md

 ## Combine the greater and less functions in an and function

 Use the **greater** function to identify the employees who have paid less than the full amount due and use the **less** function to determine if the payment due date is less than one day away from the current date.
-You can then the **Send an email** action to send friendly reminder email to those who haven't paid in full if the due date is less than one day away.
+You can then the **Send an email** action to send friendly reminder email to those who haven't paid in full and the due date is less than one day away.

 Here's a view of the spreadsheet table:

    ![view of spreadsheet](./media/use-functions-in-conditions/spreadsheet-table-due-date.png)

-Here's the implementation of the **and** function that identifies all persons who have paid less than the amount due from them and the due date is less than one day away from the current utc time:
+Here's the implementation of the **and** function that identifies all persons who have paid less than the amount due from them and the due date is less than one day away from the current date:

 ````@and(greater(item()?['Due'], item()?['Paid']), less(item()?['dueDate'], addDays(utcNow(),1)))````

 ## Learn more

 Learn about other types of [functions](https://docs.microsoft.com/azure/logic-apps/logic-apps-workflow-definition-language#functions)